Kelly Tang: Career

 Tang's compositions have been performed by world-renowned ensembles such as the Russian National Orchestra, the Warsaw Philharmonic Orchestra, Minguett Quartet (Germany) and the Ensemble Contemporain of Montreal.
 In Singapore, his music is regularly performed by the Singapore Symphony Orchestra, the Singapore Chinese Orchestra, the Singapore National Youth Orchestra and T’ang Quartet.

 In Asia, Tang’s orchestral works have been performed by the Nagoya Philharmonic Orchestra, the Royal Thai Navy Orchestra, Macau Youth Symphony Orchestra and Vietnam National Symphony Orchestra.
 His choral works have been sung by the Gaia Philharmonic Chorus (Japan), Windsbacher Knabenchor (Germany), Singapore Youth Choir and Calvin College Capella (USA).
-His wind band scores have been performed by Queensland Conservatorium Wind Orchestra (Australia), Desford Colliery Brass Band (UK), Philharmonic Winds and Singapore Armed Forces Central Band with "The President's Own" United States Marine Band.
+His wind band scores have been performed by Queensland Conservatorium Wind Orchestra (Australia), Desford Colliery Brass Band (UK), Philharmonic Winds, Singapore Symphony Orchestra and Singapore Armed Forces Central Band with "The President's Own" United States Marine Band.

 Tang's compositions have been performed at prestigious venues worldwide including Carnegie Hall, Vienna Musikverien, Berlin Konzerthaus, Auditorium di Milano, Museum of Musical Instruments, The Rodahal, St. Paul’s Cathedral and Sydney Opera House.
 In Asia, his music has been presented at Tokyo Metropolitan Art Space, Tokyo Opera City, Suntory Hall, Hanoi Opera House, Aksra Theatre, Cultural Centre of the Philippines, Esplanade Concert Hall, Suzhou Arts & Culture Center, Zijing Grand Theatre (Nanjing), Hong Kong Academy for Performing Arts and Shanghai Concert Hall.

 In 1996, Tang scored the music for the Australian feature film “Feet Unbound: Women Of The Long March”, which has screened at major film festivals in Europe, America and Asia.
-His Jazz compositions have been performed by pianist Jeremy Monteiro with Grammy® recipients Ernie Watts (saxophone) and Randy Brecker (trumpet).
+His Jazz compositions have been performed by pianist Jeremy Monteiro and double bassist Christy Smith with Grammy® recipients Ernie Watts (saxophone) and Randy Brecker (trumpet).
 Tang’s music has been commissioned for the Singapore Arts Festival (2000), Shanghai International Spring Festival (2014) and Esplanade Theatres By The Bay’s Tenth Anniversary Celebrations (2012).
 His works have been featured at the Cultural Diversity in Music Education (CDIME) and World Association of Symphonic Bands & Ensembles (WASBE) international conferences.